TQZhang04/outage-severity-analysis/README.md

 | SC            |            2947.5 |            0.0605894 |
 | PA            |            2880   |            0.0209914 |

+This table was grouped by US State and aggregated by median.
+We can see that Eastern States seem to have longer median outage durations.

 ### Map of Duration by Location
 <iframe
   src="Assets/folium_map.html"